My Parents Are Older – Can They Still Have ChondroFiller?

 What Is ChondroFiller?

-ChondroFiller is a gel-like injectable made from type I collagen.
-Given into the joint, it sets in place and adds a protective, cushioning layer over worn surfaces that may help reduce grinding.
-It is collagen-based with biological potential, but it is best understood as a supportive, joint-preserving injection — not a cure or reversal of arthritis.
+ChondroFiller is a CE-marked Class III medical device: a gel made from type I collagen, delivered as an ultrasound-guided outpatient injection directly into the joint.
+Once placed, it self-gels and settles over worn surfaces, providing a protective, cushioning layer that may help reduce grinding.
+It is acellular — cell-free — and works by recruiting the patient's own progenitor cells to support the repair process.
+It is best understood as a supportive, joint-preserving injection, not a cure or reversal of arthritis.

 Evidence in Older Adults

-Experience suggests ChondroFiller can help ease pain and improve joint comfort in adults across a range of ages.
-A 2023 study of an acellular collagen matrix injection for thumb-base osteoarthritis reported improvements in pain and grip strength (Corain et al., 2023).
-It may also be considered in joints such as the hip.
+Clinical experience suggests the ChondroFiller injection can help ease pain and improve joint comfort across a range of ages.
+A 2023 study of an acellular collagen matrix injection for thumb-base osteoarthritis reported improvements in pain and grip strength (Corain, M., Zanotti, F., Giardini, M., Gasperotti, L., Invernizzi, E., Biasi, V., and Lavagnolo, U. (2023).
+The use of an acellular collagen matrix ChondroFiller Liquid for trapeziometacarpal osteoarthritis.
+Cartilage.).
+The scaffold has also been used in other small and larger joints, including the hip.
 Responses vary, and benefits cannot be guaranteed.

 Choosing the Right Specialist